ArthurCLM/shiny_assignment/README.md

 Beautiful UI skill: I change the layout a little bit, using .css file within the *www* folder

-Infrastructure skill: I used a simple application using shiny-server with Azure cloud provider.
-As you can see in the link:

 I also put this dashboard on https://www.shinyapps.io/, follow the link: https://arthurclm.shinyapps.io/shiny/